twallema/JHU-Cornell_hierarchSIR/README.md

 # JHU-Cornell_hierarchSIR

-A hybrid multi-strain SIR - Bayesian hierarchical discrepancy model
+A hybrid multi-strain SIR - Bayesian hierarchical discrepancy model for infectious disease forecasting.

-## Installation
+## Installation (local)

+Available platforms: macOS and Linux.

-Made and tested for macOS, and should work on Linux too.
-Will not work on Windows because the OS-dependent path to the Boost libraries is not included in `setup.py`.
+Note: Will not work on Windows because the OS-dependent path to the C++ Boost libraries is not included in `setup.py`.

 ### Setup and activate a conda environment